Chat with us, powered by LiveChat

 Right after Arkansas was officially made a state, Michigan, who had applied for statehood beforehand, was pushed through to become a state in January 1837.

 The American Flag had already seen a large amount of transitions through this early phase of expansion in the U.S. With the political climate heating up and social issues rising due to the growing slavery dispute, the American Flag's stability as a source of unity was starting to fade.
-The addition of stars also began to just represent the balance of northern and southern states in the power struggle for the powerful social issues of the time.
+The addition of stars also began to just represent the balance of northern and southern states in the power struggle for the prominent social issues of the time.

 27 star - 1845